C2. Equations and Inequalities

 Extension: New Surprises!

-Put 10 small items into resealable plastic bags in advance, making sure to include at least four different kinds of items in each bag.
+Put 10 small elements into resealable plastic bags in advance, making sure to include at least four different kinds of elements in each bag.

 Form teams of two.
-Give each team one of the plastic bags containing 10 small objects, a paper plate, a large sheet of paper and a 10-square frame.
-Ask the teams to arrange the contents of their bag on the plate and represent the quantity of objects in different ways, as they did with the goody bags A and B in the learning situation.
+Give each team one of the plastic bags containing 10 small objects, a paper plate, a large sheet of paper and a ten frame.
+Ask the teams to arrange the contents of their bag on the plate and represent the quantity of objects in different ways, as they did with the Goody Bags A and B in the learning situation.

 Circulate and Ask Questions